-This paper typical procedures for shows investigations of vibration problems at compressors. reciprocating The ascertained vibration phenomena have been analyzed in detail, the cause and effect mechanism has been revealed.
+This paper shows typical procedures for investigations of vibration problems at reciprocating compressors.
+The ascertained vibration phenomena have been analyzed in detail, the cause and effect mechanism has been revealed.

 In the first example, the higher pipeline vibrations could be traced back onto a weakly dampened mechanical natural frequency.
 As a measure a three-dimensional vibration absorber has been introduced and explained.
-Following to the installation of the absorber a measurement confirmed the broad-band vibration reduction at the pipeline of variable speed driven reciprocating compressor.